 - If you are working during the day, let your recruiter know if you can respond via text message to be available when interview requests or new jobs come through!

-Following these tips will help you take advantage of all that summer has to offer while keeping your job search going.
-Flexibility is your friend and technology will help you stay in the game.
+Following this advice should help you take advantage of summer’s pace and maintain momentum in your job search.
+Flexibility is your friend and technology helps you stay in the game.
 Good luck and happy job searching!